turingschool/front-end-curriculum/lessons/css-gradients.md

 Radial gradients are often used to simulate a light source, something that a linear gradient isn't always suited for.

-By default, the first color you list is at (center, center) of the element and it fades at an equal rate into the next color towards the edges of it's container.
+By default, the first color you list is at (center, center) of the element and it fades at an equal rate into the next color towards the edges of its container.

 ```css
 .radial {